 Pickup truck insurance protects your pickup truck in the same way auto insurance protects a car.
 Truck insurance is purchased to cover you and others in the event of an accident.
 Pickup trucks can be insured for personal purposes, business, or commercial use, and how you use your truck is a factor in determining the insurance you need.
 Personal truck insurance must include liability, accident benefits, direct compensation property damage, and uninsured automobile coverages.
 You have the option to increase limits and include additional coverages on your insurance policy to ensure you and your truck are covered.

-Personal truck insurance is coverage for pickup trucks and certain SUVs used for personal use.
+Personal truck insurance is coverage for pickup trucks used for personal use.
 Personal truck insurance, just like personal auto insurance, provides financial protection against physical damage, bodily injury, and liability should you suffer from a loss to your truck.
 There are additional coverages available to you such as increased liability, collision and comprehensive coverage, accident forgiveness, roadside assistance, and rental car coverage.

 Truck insurance is mandatory in Ontario.
 Mandatory coverages include third party liability, direct compensation property damage coverage, accident benefits, and uninsured motorist coverage (you can read more about each of these coverages below).
 Driving without insurance on your vehicle may cost you up to $50,000 in fines, and result in license suspensions and vehicle impoundment.